Sarahegorov98534/notes/README.md

 Remember to stay flexible and adaptable.
 As you work, problems may arise, or new ideas may present themselves.
 Be open to these changes and adjust your plan accordingly.
 Use version control, like Git, to keep track of your code and collaborate with others.
 It'll help prevent merge conflicts and keep your project organized and clean.
  - 来自Assistant AI

+# 2024-01-21
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
+Next, allocate time for each task, taking into account the complexity and potential obstacles.
+Finally, use tools and software to stay organised, such as task management systems, version control, or automated testing.
+By following these tips, you will be able to better manage your workload and make more effective use of your programming time.